-Remote operation of the vertical plasma stabilization @ the Golem tokamak for the plasma physics education

-V. Svoboda^a, J. Kocman^a, O. Grover^a, J. Krbec^{a,b}, J. Stöckel^{a,b}

-^a Faculty of Nuclear Sciences and Physical Engineering CTU Prague, CZ-115 19, Czech Rep. ^b Institute of Plasma Physics AS CR, CZ-182 21 Prague, Czech Republic.

-Abstract
+ARTICLE IN PRESS Fusion Engineering and Design xxx (2015) xxx-xxx journal homepage: www.elsevier.com/locate/fusengdes Remote operation of the vertical plasma stabilization @ the GOLEM tokamak for the plasma physics education V. Svoboda^{a,}, J. Kocman^a, O. Grover^a, J. Krbec^{a,b}, J. Stöckel^{a,b} ^a Faculty of Nuclear Sciences and Physical Engineering CTU Prague, CZ-115 19, Czech Republic ^b Institute of Plasma Physics AS CR, CZ-182 21 Prague, Czech Republic HIGHLIGHTS • Understandable remote operation of a vertical plasma position control system in the tokamak GOLEM for educational purposes. - Two combinable modes of real-time plasma position control: position based feedback and a pre-defined waveform. - More than 20% plasma life prolongation with plasma position control in feedback mode.
+GRAPHICAL ABSTRACT Understandable remote operation of a vertical plasma position control system in the tokamak GOLEM for educational purposes.
+Two combinable modes of real-time plasma position control: position based feedback and a pre-defined waveform.
+More than 20% plasma life prolongation with plasma position control in feedback mode.

+Contents lists available at ScienceDirect Fusion Engineering and Design

-The GOLEM tokamak at the Czech Technical University has been established as an educational tokamak device for domestic and foreign students.
+ARTICLE INFO Article history: Received 2 October 2014 Received in revised form 1 June 2015 Accepted 10 June 2015 Available online xxx Keywords: Tokamak technology Remote participation Plasma stabilization Education Nuclear fusion ABSTRACT The GOLEM tokamak at the Czech Technical University has been established as an educational tokamak device for domestic and foreign students.
 Remote participation in the scope of several laboratory practices, plasma physics schools and workshops has been successfully performed from abroad.
-A new enhancement allowing understandable remote control of vertical plasma position in two modes i) predefined and ii) feedback control is presented.
+A new enhancement allowing understandable remote control of vertical plasma position in two modes (i) predefined and (ii) feedback control is presented.
 It allows to drive the current in the stabilization coils in any time-dependent scenario, which can include as a parameter the actual plasma position measured by magnetic diagnostics.
-Arbitrary movement of the plasma column in a vertical direction, stabilization of the plasma column in the center of the tokamak vessel as well as prolongation/shortening of plasma life according to the remotely defined request are demonstrated.
+Arbitrary movement of the plasma column in a vertical direction, stabilization of the plasma column in the center of the tokamak vessel as well as prolongation/shortening of plasma life according to the remotely defined request are demonstrated. © 2015 Elsevier B.V.
+All rights reserved.